 - i.
-Energy Efficiency Plans filed every three (3) years. - ii.
-Net-to-Gross Values produced annually by the independent Evaluators, reviewed by stakeholders, and finalized by March 1 of each year.
-New Net-to-Gross values are prospectively effective June 1, three (3) months after they are finalized.
-The treatment of DCEO Net-to-Gross values is addressed separately in Section 7.2. - iii.
-Quarterly Reports produced quarterly after the close of each quarter, generally within forty-five (45) days after the close of the quarter. - iv.
-Program Administrator Annual Summary of Activities produced annually after EM&V reports are complete. - v.
-Draft EM&V Reports and Final EM&V Reports draft EM&V reports are typically available approximately six (6) months after the close of the Program Year on the SAG website for stakeholder review and comment.
-Final EM&V reports are typically available within eight (8) months after the close of the Program Year. - vi.
-Technical Reference Manual (IL-TRM) contains deemed Measures used by all Program Administrators.
-The IL-TRM is updated annually based on input from
+Energy Efficiency Plans filed every four (4) (or five (5), as applicable) years. - ii.
+Net-to-Gross Values produced annually by the independent Evaluators, reviewed by stakeholders, and finalized by October 1 of each year.
+New Net-to-Gross values are prospectively effective January 1, three (3) months after they are finalized. - iii.
+Quarterly Reports produced quarterly after the close of each quarter, generally within forty-five (45) days after the close of the quarter.

-Program Administrators, Evaluators, and other interested stakeholders through a consensus-based decision-making process.
-The IL-TRM updates are completed by March 1 of each year, submitted to the ICC, and are effective June 1, the start of the new Program Year, generally within three (3) months after it is submitted to the ICC.

-Policy Document for the Technical Reference Manual26 - This document vii. describes policies for the updating and application of the IL-TRM during implementation, evaluation, and planning.
+- iv.
+Program Administrator Annual Summary of Activities - produced annually after EM&V reports are complete. - ٧.
+Draft EM&V Reports and Final EM&V Reports - draft EM&V reports are typically available approximately three and one-half (3 1⁄2) months after the close of the Program Year on the SAG website for stakeholder review and comment.
+Final EM&V reports are typically available within 120 days after the close of the Program Year. - vi.
+Technical Reference Manual (IL-TRM) - contains deemed Measures used by all Program Administrators.
+The IL-TRM is updated annually based on input from Program Administrators, Evaluators, and other interested stakeholders through a consensus-based decision-making process.
+The IL-TRM updates are completed by October 1 of each year, submitted to the ICC, and are effective January 1, the start of the new Program Year, generally within three (3) months after it is submitted to the ICC. - Policy Document for the Technical Reference Manual32 This document vii. describes policies for the updating and application of the IL-TRM during implementation, evaluation, and planning.
 This document was finalized on October 25th, 2012, and approved by the ICC.
 It has not been updated annually.

-6.4 Reporting Purpose
+Reporting Purpose 6.4